haoxsia/haoxsia.github.io/_posts/2024-07-28-Hebrew-University.md

 <p align="center">
   <img src="https://haoxsia.github.io/images/posts/2024-07-24-neuron-computation.png?raw=true" alt="Photo" style="width: 450px;"/>
 </p>
-This coursera will focus mainly on the operational principles of neuronal “life-ware” (synapses, neurons and the networks that they form).
+This coursera will focus mainly on the operational principles of neuronal “life-ware” (synapses, neurons and the networks that they form[^1]).
 How neurons behave as computational microchips and how they plastically and constantly change  - a process that underlies learning and memory and more.

 # Electrifying Brains (Passive Electrical Signals)